8 Types of Herons in Oklahoma

 Given that snowy egrets feed mainly on fish food sources, they can find plenty of opportunities to feast during the summer months.

-When various species are spawning using, these herons as a vital member that helps maintain balance throughout any aquatic habitats around Oklahoma, providing more nutrients for all types of wildlife that call this place home, including us humans!
+When various species are spawning, these herons are vital member that helps maintain balance throughout any aquatic habitats around Oklahoma, providing more nutrients for all types of wildlife that call this place home, including us humans!

 7. Least Bittern

-The Least Bittern is a type of heron native to Oklahoma and can be found in wetlands across the state.
+The Least Bittern is a type of heron native to Oklahoma.
+It is found in wetlands across the state.

 It is a small bird, measuring 10 inches long, with brown and white mottled feathers covering its body.

-The Least Bittern can often be spotted along the side of ponds, lakes, or rivers as it hunts for small prey like fish, shrimp, and frogs.
+The Least Bittern can often be spotted along the sides of ponds, lakes, or rivers, hunting for small prey such as fish, shrimp, and frogs.

 Let’s take a closer look at this unique bird and its environment!